 Importance of Support

-• Emotional support: Encourages a positive recovery experience.
+- Emotional Support: Encourages a positive recovery experience and helps alleviate stress.

 What to Consider

-• Build a support network: Ensure you have people who can assist you.
+- Build a Support Network: Ensure you have friends or family who can assist you during your recovery.

-• Discuss recovery plans: With your surgeon, make sure your support system is prepared.
+- Discuss Recovery Plans: Talk to your surgeon about your recovery plan and make sure your support system is prepared.

 Sign #5: Previous Unsatisfactory Experiences